ckeditor/ckeditor4-docs/guides/dev/configuration/styles/README.md

 	config.stylesSet = [];

+The image below shows the **Styles** drop-down list populated with entries coming from an external stylesheet, without default styles that were disabled in the editor configuration by setting  CKEDITOR.config.stylesSet to `[]`.

+{@img styles_02.png}

 This solution lets you configure the editor to use existing CSS stylesheet rules without the need to create separate style definitions for CKEditor.
 On the other hand, the previously used approach offers more control over which styles are available for the users, so both solutions can be employed interchangeably, according to your needs.

 ### Choosing the CSS Selectors